How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

+Unlike in sentiment classification, separator tokens as well as punctuation assume a central role as inputs (i.e., punctuation is considered the most important POS tag as for both questions and passages is usually dropped after the $17$th layer).
+Punctuation serves to demarcate sentence boundaries, useful for QA but not for sentiment classification.

+Tokens from questions are generally masked by higher layers than tokens from passages as we show in Figure~\ref{fig:squad-stats-keep-input}, which suggests that they are more important.
+We highlight that even in higher layers when \textsc{DiffMask} masks $>\!95\%$ of the tokens, the original model prediction is almost always kept $>\!90\%$.
+Noticeably, when the original BERT makes wrong predictions, the tokens annotated as the ground truth answer are kept $\sim\!60\%$ of the time.
+This may suggest that when this happens the model still considers other options (e.g., valid options such as the ground truth) as plausible, thus \textsc{DiffMask} detects them as important.

+Now, we inspect hidden states attributions to answer \textbf{where is the information stored?} In Figure~\ref{fig:squad-stats-keep-hidden} we can see a similar trend as for masking input, i.e., question's hidden states are kept more on average and deeper in the computation.
+States on layers $2$--$3$ are dropped less than from the embedding and first layer.
+This is consistent with findings of~\citet{voita2019bottom} which show that frequent tokens, such as determiners, accumulate contextual information.
+However, they are not important as inputs as we show in an example in Figure~\ref{fig:squad-visual-hidden}.

+The hidden states corresponding to separator tokens are always kept across all layers except the last one across the validation set.
+Notice that, this token is also used as a delimiter between the question and the passage, and hence indicates where questions as well as passages end.

+The level of hidden states pruning is quite incremental (after layer $3$) and gets strong, after layer $9$ more than 50\% of them can be masked out.
+A steep increase in superfluous states $13$--$14$ (visible on both parts of Figure~\ref{fig:squad-stats-keep}) may indicate that some states, at that point in computation, contain enough information needed for the classification while all the others can indeed be removed without affecting the model prediction.
+Our observation that higher layers are more predictive is in line with findings of~\citet{kovaleva2019revealing}.
+They pointed out that the final layers of BERT change most and are more task-specific.
+Again, the fact that states corresponding to the ground truth answer are still active on top layers when the model makes a wrong prediction indicates that the model is still considering different span options across top layers as well.

-As we do not have access to the ground-truth, we start by contrasting \textsc{DiffMask} qualitatively to other attribution methods on a few examples.
+\paragraph{Comparison to other methods} As we do not have access to the ground-truth, we start by contrasting \textsc{DiffMask} qualitatively to other attribution methods on a few examples.
 We highlight some common pitfalls that afflict other methods (such as the hindsight bias) and how \textsc{DiffMask} overcomes those.
 This helps demonstrate our method's faithfulness to the original model.
-In addition, we discuss how \textsc{DiffMask} explanations provide deeper insight into how predictions are formed.